 For more information about the research or participation, please call our office at 312-908-8145.

 The purpose of this study is to investigate the types of biomarkers, which are measurable indicators of a health condition, present in patients who suffer from chronic pelvic pain syndrome.
 Biomarker levels will be determined from patient samples of blood, urine, and expressed prostatic secretions.

-Patients who report a response of at least 1 on the pain, pressure or discomfort scale for chronic pelvic pain syndrome (CPPS) and report pain or discomfort in the Male Genitourinary Pain index.
+Patients with chronic pelvic pain syndrome (CPPS).
 Pain must be present for 3 out of the past 6 months.
 Must be 18 years of age or older.

 This is an open-labeled, non-randomized feasibility study to evaluate the safety of prostate artery embolization (PAE) for the treatment of lower urinary tract symptoms attributed to benign prostatic hyperplasia (BPH).